 The above information is part of Grayscale's Bitcoin Valuation report released this month, the Hodler vs. Speculative Index (HSI) is showing a bullish divergence.

 Similar phenomenon in 2016

 The HSI measures Bitcoin activity from wallets, shows how the network participants are investing BTC in any direction, concludes the current market sentiment.

-The data - compiled from the analytical metrics on the Coin Metrics chain - label the coin "holders" as assets that have not moved for one or three years.
-“Speculative” coins are coins that have been moved at some point in the past 90 days.
+The data - compiled from the analytical metrics on the Coin Metrics chain - label the coin "holders" as assets that have not been moved for one to three years.
+"Speculative" coins are coins that have been moved at some point in the past 90 days.

 Author Phil Bonello commented:

-This token holds a very promising potential for Bitcoin, as the number of holders is increasing compared to a small number of "speculators" in the market.
+This token holds promising potential for Bitcoin, as the number of holders is increasing compared to a small number of "speculators" in the market.

 A similar phenomenon in early 2016

 Analysts have argued that Bitcoin's current state is the same as 2016, about 18 months before the asset peaked at $ 20.000.

 Charles Edwards - founder of asset management firm Capriole - said on Twitter about HSI: